citrineos/citrineos.github.io/docs/getting-started/running-ocpi.md

 ### Configuration

-OCPI have very similar structure to CORE, so you would apply configurations changes in the same way.
+OCPI has a very similar structure to CORE, so you would apply configurations changes in the same way.
 See [Configuration section](getting-started.md/#configuration) for more info.